-- You have exhausted Unemployment Insurance benefits within the past two years and are still unemployed or underemployed.
+- You have exhausted Unemployment Insurance benefits within the past four years and are still unemployed or underemployed.

 - You have closed down your own business within the last two years due to the economic downturn and are currently unemployed.

 - You are a displaced homemaker with low-income due to an event that occurred within the past two years, such as a divorce, separation, or death of your spouse/partner.

-- You have separated from the U.S. Armed Services within the past two years with an honorable discharge.
+- You have separated from the U.S. Armed Services within the past four years.

 - You are an active duty military member and have received a separation order.